 Other than the stock dividend provided to our stockholders pursuant to our recent two-for-one stock split, we have no history of paying dividends to holders of our common stock and we do not currently anticipate paying any cash dividends on our common stock in the foreseeable future.
 Instead, we anticipate that our earnings in the foreseeable future will be retained to support our operations and finance the growth and development of our business.
 Any future determination to pay dividends on our common stock will be made by our Board of Directors and will depend upon our results of operations, financial condition, capital requirements, general economic conditions, regulatory and contractual restrictions, our business strategy, our ability to service any equity or debt obligations senior to our common stock and other factors that our Board of Directors deems relevant.
-We are not obligated to pay dividends on our common stock.
+We are not obligated to pay dividends on our common stock and are subject to restrictions on paying dividends on our common stock.